 But we have spent many mornings mixing porridge in a glass cup and trying to entice the baby to sit nicely on the floor to eat her breakfast … it generally ends up everywhere!

 In an AirBNB, you will most likely find a fully equipped kitchen and whilst it means you might do some cooking, we have found it really useful with the little one.
 A decent size fridge for food, a kettle to warm and sterilize things and even a high chair in one of our recent apartments made the holiday with baby much easier.

 Hotels will offer a daily turn down service with fresh sheets and towels, providing that true holiday feeling.
 In an AirBNB it is very unlikely that the accommodation will be cleaned on a daily basis however, when we have stayed for a couple of weeks, a cleaner has visited weekly to keep everything in order.
-One big benefit of an AirBNB when a baby is involved is that they might have a washing machine making life much easier with little ones whom are notorious for using several outfits a day.
-Check with your host before booking!
+One big benefit of an AirBNB vs hotel with a baby is that the property might have a washing machine, making life much easier with little ones whom are notorious for getting messy.
+Once again, check with your host before booking!

 #4: Customer Service